-The wreck remains of a Corsair, a coastal air fighter which belonged to 1843 Squadron based at nearby RNAS Eglinton, Co.Derry in the latter stages of the World War II.
+The wreck remains of a Corsair, a coastal air fighter that belonged to 1843 Squadron based at nearby RNAS Eglinton, Co.Derry in the latter stages of World War II.
 The squadron was formed in May 1944 at an airbase in Brumswick in the State of Maine close by a small town called Belfast.
 The Corsair was probably the most successful naval fighters to be involved the World War Two, with twelve and half thousand built, it was in production longer than any other U.S. fighter of the time [1942-52].
-This little aircraft was credited with an 11.1 ratio of kills to losses in action against Japanese aircraft and was one of the last piston-engine fighter in production for the U.S. and Royal Navy Fleet Air Arm.
-The Corsair JT 693 ditched on mud-flats on October 9th 1944, after the plane’s engine failed and caught fire.
+This little aircraft was credited with an 11.1 ratio of kills to losses in action against Japanese aircraft and was one of the last piston-engine fighters in production for the U.S. and Royal Navy Fleet Air Arm.
+The Corsair JT 693 ditched on mud-flats on October 9th, 1944, after the plane’s engine failed and caught fire.
 The pilot Sub Lt.C.H.Schwenger RCN was rescued unhurt.

-No attempt has ever been made to salvage the aircraft [except the engine], because the nature of the mud flats makes it impossible.
+No attempt has ever been made to salvage the aircraft [except the engine] because the nature of the mudflats makes it impossible.
 The Corsair is covered by the incoming tide daily and is steadily rotting away.
-The wreck can be seen on the mud flats of Lough Foyle at very low tide, just 200 yards from the main runway at Ballykelly aerodrome.
+The wreck can be seen on the mudflats of Lough Foyle at very low tide, just 200 yards from the main runway at Ballykelly aerodrome.
 2,000 aircraft were written off as a result of incidents during the war.
 The North coast received a greater proportion of crashes than other parts of the province due to the concentration of airfields in the Lough Foyle area.

 If you enjoyed this blog, click here to view more from us!